doctor who scarf

 PATTERNS

-There is no reason to alter the pattern unless you knit rather loosely, quite tightly or want to use heavier yarn.
-If you must, choose the worsted or the aran pattern.
+Choose the worsted or the aran pattern for heavier yarn.
 These are calculated to the most common gauges suggested on the labels of manufacturers.
 Fuller worsted hardly looks any different at around 84 percent the row count, but I don't recommend aran weight.
 The scarf will lack drape and look more like one of your gran's afghans than a professional garment, but it will do if you need a scarf in a hurry.
-Unfortunately, the options for sport weight wool are few.
-For that reason I have chosen to focus on DK/light worsted options.

 The original scarf measured approximately 12 feet (blocked, not including tassels) for its screen debut.
 Despite the loss of a grey stripe, it continued to stretch to something around 14 feet for its tenure in Season 12.
 It must have been around 6 stitches per inch wide and 8 rows per inch long.
 DK on a US #5 produces this gauge exactly for me, but I won't recommend a specific needle size.
 You will find knitting and blocking a swatch in your choice of yarn the best way to determine the right needle size as both your tension on the yarn and the needle size determine the gauge.
 Take a little time to experiment.